guguji666666/GJS-Sentinel-Tips/Agent based connector/README.md

-# Configure logstash connector in Microsft Sentinel
+# Logstash with DCR configuration

 Link for reference: